clintval/tp53/README.md

 ###### Gmail Authentication

-After installing all Python dependencies, you must create a Google developer's OAuth file.
+You must create a Google developer's OAuth file.
 First-time 2FA may be required depending on the configuration of your Gmail service.
 If 2FA is required, then this script will block until you acknowledge your 2FA prompt.
 A 2FA prompt is often delivered through an auto-opening web browser.